 3. Check the Cooling Fan

-What do you do if there is no air coming out of the vents at all?
-Today’s cars are usually equipped with under-the-hood electric cooling fans so when the air conditioner is on, the cooling fan is working.
+What do you do if there is no cool air coming out of the vents at all?
+Today’s modern cars are usually equipped with under-the-hood electric cooling fans so when the air conditioner is on, the cooling fan is working.
 If it isn’t working, then either the relay, temperature sensor, control module or fan motor has malfunctioned.
 In most cases, the relay is to blame for shutting down your air conditioner.
 Visible signs of corrosion or burnt wiring are a sure indicator that the relay should be replaced.
+When diagnosing an electric cooling fan issue, always keep your hands clear of the fan blades.
+Some vehicles will switch on the cooling fan even if the engine is not running.

 4. Examine the Compressor

 Another critical component in the car air conditioner system is the compressor.
 The compressor is tasked with handling low-temperature refrigerant gas and compressing it into a high-pressure, high-temperature gas.
 When the compressor is working, it sends refrigerant to the condenser.
-The compressor should be turning if the serpentine belt is turning; if the belt is not turning, it may need to be replaced.
-If it is turning, then the clutch wire or compressor piston may have broken.
+The compressor pulley should be turning if the serpentine belt is turning.
+In the center of the AC compressor pulley is the compressor clutch.
+The compressor clutch should spin when the AC is turned on, then cycle on and off as needed with an audible click.
+If you turn on the AC and the compressor clutch never engages, you may have a problem with the clutch relay or the clutch relay wire.
+If the compressor clutch engages and is followed with a loud knocking or no noise at all, and no cooling, then the compressor piston may have broken.

 Other possible problems could be a bad thermostat, bad clutch oil or low refrigerant levels, which can cause the compressor to shut down.
 Unless you have the tools and the expertise required to address these issues, your compressor problems should likely be left to the professionals.

 Although some air conditioner problems can be resolved using common hand tools, more complex problems may require air conditioning testing, scanning and specialty tools, something not every weekend mechanic owns.
-When in doubt, take your car to a mechanic — a wrong move could do further damage to the air conditioning system.
+This is especially true if a repair necessitates opening the AC system which requires special equipment to reclaim the refrigerant.
+When in doubt, take your car to a mechanic—a wrong move could do further damage to the air conditioning system.